mikeyp0415/DynamicsSL-Auto-Email-Extension/README.md

 # DynamicsSL-Auto-Email-Extension
 <img src="https://static.wikia.nocookie.net/logopedia/images/8/88/Dynamics.jpg/revision/latest?cb=20170424131832"/>

 A SQL-Code based DynamicsSL Auto-Email extension.

+Once set-up/enabled, this script will automatically email ALL customers stored in your Dynamics application who have outstanding balances.
+A table with information about their balances will be emailed directly to the customer, and you can adjust how often the emails are sent!

 <h2>IMPORTANT!!!</h2>